andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 The use of Postgres by Aura faces all kinds of common Postgres scaling challenges.

 - Insert latency.
 To help reduce latency, foreign key constraints are not used.
 All possible indexes are removed.
 Indexes are periodically rebuilt.
 - Replication.
-Due to needing to read after write and the possibility of high replication lag, read replicas have historically not been used for read queries.
+Due to needing to read immediately after write operations and the possibility of high replication lag, read replicas have historically not been used for read queries.
 - Buffer cache and high cache hit rates.
 It was critical to have as much memory as possible for buffer cache to achieve sub-millisecond query executions, in order to have enough throughput to reach more than 100K TPS.
 - IOPS consumption exceeded quota.
-It was critical to avoid exceeding the provisioned IOPS (PIOPS) allocation, otherwise queueing and high latency resulted.
+It was critical to avoid exceeding the provisioned IOPS (PIOPS) allocation, otherwise queuing and high latency resulted.
 - The team faced unexplained CPU spikes that were reproducible in a load testing environment.
 The CPU use spikes caused temporary but widespread increased latency.
 - During the high load period, the Postgres database faced very high client connections into the tens of thousands.
 - The application design involved per-user counts that were constantly changing.
 This could be social media style likes, comments, activity feeds, and more.
 The backend relies heavily on memcached for this with HAProxy helping manage connections.